News

 The Lyrids meteor shower is one of the oldest known meteor showers, with its first recorded sight dating back to 687 BC by the Chinese.
 Named after the constellation Lyra, the Lyrids are known for its fast and bright meteors which appear as bright flashes – called fireballs – in the sky.
 According to NASA, heavy showers can produce up to 100 meteors per hour.
 Typically though, you can expect 10 to 20 meteors per hour during the Lyrids' peak.

-The Lyrids are set to peak tonight, lasting well into the morning of April 23.
+The Lyrids are set to peak between April 22 to 23, 2025.
 This is your best chance to catch sight of the meteors in Singapore.

-Can I see the Lyrids with my naked eye?
+Can I see the Lyrids meteor shower with my naked eye?

 Yes, indeed.
 You don't need special equipment to view the Lyrids, just a dark and cloudless sky.
 NASA says that it is best to look for the meteors away from their radiant – the point in the sky where the Lyrids appear to originate.
 Just locate the constellation Lyra and scan the dark areas around it.

-Look forward to the peak of the Eta Aquarids on the night between May 6 and 7.
+Look forward to the peak of the Eta Aquarids on the night between May 4 and 5.
 These meteors are known for their speed, and are particularly well suited for viewing in the south hemisphere.
-This year, the Eta Aquarids peak close to a new moon, meaning that skies are nice and dark for optimal viewing.

-If there's one meteor shower to catch this year, it's the Perseids between August 12 and 13.
+If there's one meteor shower that’s not to be missed this year, it's the Perseids between August 12 and 13.
 These meteors leave dazzling, long wakes and rain down at a rate of 50 to 100 meteors an hour.
 Look out for fireballs too, which appear as bright explosions that last longer than meteor streaks.

 Finally, the Geminids will peak between December 13 to 14.
 These are one of the most reliable annual meteor showers, with up to 120 meteors per hour.
 These are bright and fast meteors which tend to appear yellow.